kubeshop/testkube/docs/testkube-automation.md

 In order to automate Testkube runs the main and the only thing which is required is an `access to a needed K8S cluster`.
 E.G. Configured environment with the set up context and kubeconfig for communication with the K8S clustrer.

-As Testkube uses your K8S context and access settings in order to interact with the cluster and test scripts etc.
+As Testkube uses your K8S context and access settings in order to interact with the cluster and tests resources etc.

 In the next few sections we will go through the process of Testkube and Helm (for Testkube's release deploy/upgrade) automations with the usage of GitHUb Actions and GKE K8S.